IBM and Red Hat — the next chapter of open innovation. Learn more ›

 The extraction of authentication and authorization services out of the application layer can help with scalability, maintainability, and re-usability for multi-tenant transactions.
-Most application services added to infrastructures require authorization.
-A segregated subnet, cloud, or cluster of application servers specifically for authentication meets the requirement for scalability, maintainability, and re-usability.
+Because most application services added to infrastructures require authorization, a segregated subnet, cloud, or cluster of application servers specifically for authentication meets requirement for scalability, maintainability, and re-usability.
 The same goes for authorization services, because this architecture can be reused and scaled within a cloud or subnet based on transaction growth.

 As the core component of most applications, the database is critical for multi-tenancy in terms of scalability.
 Because scalability databases require extended planning for the infrastructure and application layers, you need to understand the requirements of the application as well as best practices for scalable database infrastructures.
 If the infrastructure stack requires a single database for each customer account, scalability is straightforward, as these best practices have been established for single databases with failover.
 Also consider cost, because most commercial databases may have exponential license cost associated with adding to a per-account model.

 If the multi-tenancy architecture is an application-layer implementation, you must understand the application well enough for database planning.
 Specific database schemata patterns apply to multi-tenant architectures, and these must be planned for accordingly.
 One common application design approach for saving cost and scaling on single licenses is to have the customer account name in the table name — for example, customer123_payment, where customer123 is a unique identifier for the user account.
 This design increases the number of tables significantly over adding a database instance per customer or creating a column in each table to validate whether the customer is accessing the proper data.